resque/resque-pool/README.md

 ===========

 Resque pool is a simple library for managing a pool of resque workers.
-Given a a config file (`resque-pool.yml` or `config/resque-pool.yml`) or a config hash, it will manage your workers for you, starting up the appropriate number of workers for each.
+Given a a config file (`resque-pool.yml` or `config/resque-pool.yml`), it will manage your workers for you, starting up the appropriate number of workers for each.

 Benefits
 ---------